gardener/gardener/docs/development/local_setup.md

 export PATH=/usr/local/opt/grep/libexec/gnubin:$PATH
 ```

-## [Windows only] WSL2
+## [Windows Only] WSL2

 Apart from Linux distributions and macOS, the local gardener setup can also run on the Windows Subsystem for Linux 2.

-While WSL1, plain docker for windows and various Linux distributions and local Kubernetes environments may be supported, this setup was verified with:
+While WSL1, plain docker for Windows and various Linux distributions and local Kubernetes environments may be supported, this setup was verified with:
 * [WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index)
 * [Docker Desktop WSL2 Engine](https://docs.docker.com/docker-for-windows/wsl/)
 * [Ubuntu 18.04 LTS on WSL2](https://ubuntu.com/blog/ubuntu-on-wsl-2-is-generally-available)